ethereumbuilders/GitBook/special_thanks.md

 # Special thanks

 Through their work, these people make this guide possible.
-If you feel generous and want to support them in their work, you can send a token of appreciation at the addresses listed below their name(s).

 ####Vitalik Buterin